signaldatascience/R-curriculum/week1/day02/r-cycles-1.md

 	* Is the runtime improvement merely a constant-factor scaling change (is the new runtime a constant multiple of the previous runtimes)?
 If not, try to determine the change in [algorithmic time complexity](https://en.wikipedia.org/wiki/Time_complexity).
 (Skip this for now if you aren't familiar with time complexity or if this is taking too long.)

+	* You can improve the runtime further by repeatedly squaring the intermediate result (in a sense, decomposing the final exponent into sums of powers of 2).
+Implement this and quantify the corresponding runtime improvement.

 You may have noticed by now the emergence of a cyclic pattern as you increase $n$.

 * Now start looking at the *length* of the cycles which emerge.
 Do you notice any patterns?
 Pay particular attention to divisibility relations.